 Even so, waiting for your biopsy results can be hard.
 Be sure to ask your health care provider when you can expect the results.

-Remember, if breast cancer is found, it can be treated.
-With standard treatment, people with breast cancers found early have a high chance of survival.
+If breast cancer is found, it can be treated.
+With standard treatment, most people with breast cancers found early have a good prognosis (high chance of survival).

 Learn about breast cancer treatment.

 Stay busy.
-Keep up with your normal routine and do things you enjoy.
+Keep up with your normal routine.
+Do things you enjoy.

 Talk with your family and friends.
 Use your support system.
 Talking about your fears may make them a little less worrisome.